-Economy passengers are generally allowed one carry-on bag, weighing up to a maximum of 7kg/15lbs.
+Economy passengers on Emirates Airlines are generally allowed one carry-on bag, weighing up to a maximum of 7kg/15lbs.
 The dimensions are limited to 55x38x20cm (22x15x8 inches).

 First and Business class passengers flying with Emirates are allowed a second piece of carry-on, limited in size to 45x35x20cm (18x14x8 inches).
-The total combined weight of both pieces of hand luggage is limited to 12kg/26lbs.+ Show Full Policy
+The weight of each piece is not allowed to be more than 7 kg (15 lbs).+ Show Full Policy

 Generally, the amount of cabin baggage you may bring depends on which service class you are flying.

 First Class and Business Class customers are permitted two pieces of carry-on baggage: one briefcase plus either one handbag or one garment bag.
-The briefcase may not exceed 18 x 14 x 8 inches (45 x 35 x 20 cm); the handbag may not exceed 22 x 15 x 8 inches (55 x 38 x 20 cm); the garment bag can be no more than 8 inches (20 cm) thick when folded.
-The total combined weight of both pieces may not be more than 26 lb (12 kg).
+The briefcase may not exceed 18 x 14 x 8 inches (45 x 35 x 20cm); the handbag may not exceed 22 x 15 x 8 inches (55 x 38 x 20cm); the garment bag can be no more than 8 inches (20cm) thick when folded.
+The weight of each piece must not exceed 7kg (15lb).

-Economy Class customers are permitted one piece of carry-on baggage that may not exceed 22 x 15 x 8 inches (55 x 38 x 20 cm) and must weigh no more than 15 lb (7 kg).
+Economy Class customers are permitted one piece of carry-on baggage, either a handbag or laptop bag, that may not exceed 22 x 15 x 8 inches (55 x 38 x 20cm) and must weigh no more than 15lb (7kg).

 Customers Travelling with Infants

-Flights to/from Canada, the USA and Brazil all use a piece concept.
-All economy passengers on these flights are allowed 2 bags of 23kg/50lbs each.
+On all Emirates flights to/from Canada, the USA, South America, and Brazil, a piece concept applies.
+This means that all economy passengers on these flights are allowed 2 bags of 23kg/50lbs each (32kg/70lbs for South America).
 Business and First Class passengers may bring 2 bags of 32kg/70lbs each.

 On all other routes, a weight concept applies.
-Economy passengers are limited to a total of 30kg/66lbs.
-Business and First Class passengers are allowed 40kg and 50kg, respectively.
+Economy passengers are limited to a total of 30kg/66lbs, whereas Emirates Business and First Class passengers are allowed 40kg and 50kg, respectively.